U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Some of my contact information has changed.
 How do I update that?

-If there is a change with an existing contact person's information, such as telephone, last name, title, etc., send an email to survey staff with the updates.
+If there is a change with an existing contact person's information (telephone, name, title, etc.) send an email to survey staff with the updates.
 Please reference the entity name and/or utility ID number so we may locate your contact information in the system.

 Why do you need my supervisor's contact information?
 What if I don't have a supervisor?

 We need a secondary contact person in case we have questions and the primary contact person is unavailable.
-A supervisory contact is preferred, but if there is no supervisor, please provide information for someone else we can refer to with questions in the event we cannot reach the primary contact person.
+A supervisor contact is preferred, but if there is no supervisor please provide information for someone else we can refer to with questions in the event we cannot reach the primary contact person.

 What are ownership codes and what do they mean?